dnsohrabian/gcrta-board/README.md

 # gcrta-board
-Your very own live-update LED transit departure board in Cleveland
+Your very own real-time LED transit departure board in Cleveland.

 ### This project is an adaptation of the [dc-metro](https://github.com/metro-sign/dc-metro) transit arrival board for Greater Cleveland Regional Transit Authority.